Ross expedition: Voyage

-The ships arrived back in England on 4 September 1843, having confirmed the existence of the southern continent and charted a large part of its coastline.
-The Ross expedition was the last major voyage of exploration made wholly under sail.
-Both the Erebus and the Terror would later be fitted with steam engines and used for the 1845–1848 Franklin expedition to the Northwest Passage, in which both ships (and all crew) would ultimately be lost.
+The expedition arrived back in England on 4 September 1843, having confirmed the existence of the southern continent and charted a large part of its coastline.
+It was the last major voyage of exploration made wholly under sail.

 Discoveries

 Geography

 Ross discovered the "enormous" Ross Ice Shelf, correctly observing that it was the source of the tabular icebergs seen in the Southern Ocean, and helping to found the science of glaciology.
 He identified the Transantarctic Mountains and the volcanoes Erebus and Terror, named after his ships.

 Magnetism

-The main purpose of the Ross expedition was to find the position of the South Magnetic Pole, by making observations of the Earth's magnetism in the Southern hemisphere.
+The main purpose of the Ross expedition was to find the position of the South Magnetic Pole, by making observations of the Earth's magnetism in the Southern Hemisphere.
 Ross did not reach the Pole, but did infer its position.
 The expedition made the first "definitive" charts of magnetic declination, magnetic dip and magnetic intensity, in place of the less accurate charts made by the earlier expeditions of Charles Wilkes and Dumont d'Urville.